 The assessments to be performed in the areas of Rescue, Extrication and Safety contribute to the adult occupant protection rating.
 The requirements detailed in this protocol are divided into three areas:

-- 1. Rescue: Information for First Responders Rescue Sheet - 2.
-Extrication: Unlocking of automatic door locking, door opening forces & seat belt unbuckling forces - 3.
-Post-crash Safety: Multi Collision Brake technology note: eCall and Advanced eCall are not assessed by ANCAP until at least 2023.
+1. Rescue: Information for First Responders - Rescue Sheet

+2. Extrication: Unlocking of automatic door locking, door opening forces & seat belt unbuckling forces note: eCall and Advanced eCall are not assessed by ANCAP until 2025.